 In the carpet and upholstery cleaning field, I see this quite often and I also realize even our industry does not do enough to educate the consumer.

 So, along comes your carpet cleaner.
-He has no idea as how long this has been going on and in many cases the plant has been moved and all is visible is a soiled area which could also look as though there was a spill at some point there.
-Without an explanation of what this stain could be or lifting the rug up to inspect the backing, he has no idea of the extent of damage that lies beneath, just waiting to rear its ugly head.
-As he start to clean the dirt stain, the surface dirt comes off relatively quickly but since there is dirt deeper in the fibers, he must continue to go over and over until it is all removed.
+He has no idea as to how long this has been going on and in many cases, the plant has been moved and all that is visible is a soiled area which could also look as though there was a spill at some point there.
+Without an explanation of what this stain could be or lifting the rug to inspect the backing, he has no idea of the extent of damage that lies beneath, just waiting to rear its ugly head.
+As he starts to clean the dirt stain, the surface dirt comes off relatively quickly but since there is dirt deeper in the fibers, he must continue to go over and over until it is all removed.
 As he does, the amount of suction will increase and the fibers will start to pop out, leaving a nice round hole in the rug.

 He can’t believe his eyes and neither can the homeowner that is witnessing this.
-Did he ruin the rug.
+Did he ruin the rug?
 No, this is a pre-existing condition.
 The damage was already done.
 He was just the unfortunate one to uncover the real level of damage.
 The homeowner may feel, well it wasn’t like that before and want to blame to carpet cleaner.
 That’s not the truth.
 The damage was like that before, the cleaning did not damage any other area, only the area that had that pre-existing condition.

-So, how should this have been handled.
-Ideally if the homeowner knew, they would make the carpet cleaner aware of the leak.
+So, how should this have been handled?
+Ideally, if the homeowner knew, they would make the carpet cleaner aware of the leak.
 Then again, perhaps they have never even moved the plant and still aren’t aware there is a possible problem.
 Once the carpet cleaner is aware of the issue, whether he is told by the homeowner or sees the possible damage once moving the plant himself.
-He should discuss with the home owner the possibilities of the true extent of the damage already done.
-In either case communication between both parties can only help.
+He should discuss with the homeowner the possibilities of the true extent of the damage already done.
+In either case, communication between both parties can only help.

-With all this in mind good communication between the carpet cleaner and the consumer should be used..
+With all this in mind, good communication between the carpet cleaner and the consumer should be used.